Are you looking for the best things to do in Bogota?

 In the big square, you’ll see lots of people and even more pigeons.
 Actually, I think there are more pigeons than people.

-Even first thing in the morning trying to get that perfect Instagram shot, you’ll encounter people there.
+Even first thing in the morning, when you’re trying to get that perfect Instagram shot, you’ll encounter people there.

-I would say this is one of the best things to do in Bogota.
-But it’s just a stones-throw away from La Calendaria so it’s well worth a visit.
+I would say this is one of the best things to do in Bogota, but it’s just a stones-throw away from La Calendaria, so it’s well worth a visit.

 💡Smart Travel Tip

 There are many beggars and pickpockets who operate in this area so watch your pockets, especially in the most crowded times.